Clinical-Genomics/cg/CONTRIBUTING.md

 You update the status via the admin interface of the server.

-#### invoice
+#### Invoice

 Includes: `status`, `lims`

 The creation of an invoice is initiated in LIMS.
-You then use the process id to parse out which samples should be part of the invoice.
+You then use the process ID to parse out which samples should be part of the invoice.
 This process is setup to be run when a button is clicked in LIMS but can be run externally from any server with access to LIMS.

 The invoice itself will be stored in an intermediate state in `status` while links will be created in LIMS to be able to keep track of which samples was part of which invoice.

-### `server`
+### `Server`

 The REST API server handles a number of actions.
 It's written in [Flask][flask] and exposes an admin interface for quickly editing information in the backend MySQL database.
 The admin interface is served under a hidden route but the plan is to move it to Google OAuth.